 Fully-qualified candidates are required to complete a minimum of 45 credits.

-18 credits – Coursework
+18 credits of Coursework chosen from:

 OR from any regularly scheduled graduate courses with permission of the INDI Director.